lf-lang/rfcs/text/0002-rfc-process.md

 stakeholders outside of the team.
 When the LF community scales we may consider using a similar approach and assign clearer responsibilities.

+- The line between changes that can be done in a simple PR and more substantial changes that require an RFC is blurry.
+In fact, there might be changes where RFCs cause too much of an overhead while a PR does not provide enough room for up-front discussion.
+In this case, other processes that focus on specific aspects of the project, i.e. the architecture of the compiler, can be introduced and adjusted to the specific requirements of the sub-community.

+- The proposed process and template are merely a starting point.
+It can (and should) be adjusted to our needs once we gain more experience.

+- The RFC process does not consider how we can achieve a level of feature parity between the targets.
+This aspect could be considered in future RFCs.